 Three data scenarios were created to explore the impact of data availability on the ability to monitor rebuilding of an overfished stock (Fig. 2).
 The data scenarios were designed to emulate a stock that is infrequently encountered by a fishery-independent survey (e.g. due to depth or habitat) and only fishery data were available.
 The historical sample sizes were generally based on the effective sample sizes observed for yelloweye rockfish.
 Following the first assessment in year 50, the three scenarios have different data availability based on estimated stock status (e.g. overfished vs. rebuilt) in the assessment year.

 The “full data” scenario maintained the fishery CPUE index and length- and age-composition data at the historical levels (prior to the stock being declared overfished in year 50) during rebuilding (Fig. 2).
 The “reduced data” scenario decreased the amount of data available from the fishery during rebuilding (Fig. 2).
 The length and age-composition data were reduced to 20% of the historical sample sizes during rebuilding and the fishery CPUE index was eliminated during the rebuilding period.
 The CPUE index resumes and composition sample sizes reverted to historical levels when the stock was estimated to have rebuilt to the target biomass.
 The “eliminated data” scenario had no fishery data during rebuilding (Fig. 2).
-The fishery CPUE index and composition data resumed at historical samples sizes when the stock was estimated rebuilt.
+The fishery CPUE index and composition data resumed at historical samples sizes when the stock was projected to be rebuilt.

 The operating model applied a shift from asymptotic to dome-shaped fishery selectivity when the stock was estimated overfished that continued until the stock rebuilt to the target biomass.
 The estimation method in the full and reduced data scenarios were allowed to estimate a potential change in selectivity during the rebuilding period through the application of a time block on selectivity.
 However, the eliminated data scenario was forced to assume constant asymptotic selectivity over all years because no fishery composition data were available to detect a potential shift in selectivity.